 Oat Crunch Yoghurt Pots

 Pear and cinnamon are perfect flavour partners and make a great breakfast combo.
-The protein from the nuts and yoghurt is digested more slowly than carbohydrate, ensuring a steady release of energy.
+The Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… from the nuts and yoghurt is digested more slowly than Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or…, ensuring a steady release of energy.

 4 pears, cored and roughly chopped

 1 tbsp coconut oil or mild olive oil

 2 tbsp Xylitol is a completely natural sweetener that looks and tastes like sugar.
 It is naturally occurring in many fruits and vegetables…. or coconut palm sugar

 1 tbsp roughly chopped macadamia nuts, hazelnuts or any other raw, unsalted nut

 1. Put the pears and a dash of water in a pan over a high heat, cover and bring to the boil, then reduce the heat and simmer for 3–5 minutes or until fairly soft.
 Add a little cinnamon to taste.
 Set aside to cool.

 2. Gently heat the oil in a frying pan over a medium heat, then add the xylitol, oats, nuts and seeds, and stir for a couple of minutes or so to allow the oats to toast slightly.
 Set aside to cool.